From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 \paragraph{Designs.} In the hybrid design, the rule-based verifier first classifies responses, and the model-based verifier provides supplementary judgment only when the rule-based verifier flags a response as incorrect.
 This design leverages the strengths of both methods: maintaining high precision through the rule-based verifier while improving recall with the model-based verifier.

-\paragraph{Static Evaluation.} In Table~\ref{tab:detailed_static_model_hyrid} in Appendix~\ref{appx:detaild_stac_model_hybrid}, we present the static evaluation results of the rule-based verifiers, the model-based verifiers, and the hybrid verifiers.
-The hybrid verifier improves recall by approximately 3 percentage points on average over the rule-based verifier, while consistently maintaining precision above 98\%.
+\paragraph{Static Evaluation.} In Table~\ref{tab:detailed_static_model_hyrid} in Appendix~\ref{appx:detaild_stac_model_hybrid}, we present the static evaluation results of rule-based, model-based, and hybrid verifiers.
+The hybrid verifier improves recall by $\sim$3 points over rule-based while maintaining $>98\%$ precision.
 Model-based verifiers alone may exhibit lower recall than the hybrid approach, as smaller models can overthink some straightforward cases.
 However, integrating the rule-based verifier mitigates this issue, resulting in superior overall performance.
 In general, the hybrid system achieves superior performance in both precision and recall.
-Furthermore, by filtering out straightforward cases that the rule-based verifier can confidently resolve, the hybrid design substantially reduces the computational load on the model-based verifier.
-We discuss this further in \S\ref{sec:genral_model_rl}.
+Furthermore, by filtering out straightforward cases to the rule-based verifier, the hybrid design substantially reduces the computational load on the model-based verifier.
+We discuss this further in Appendix~\ref{appx:train_eval_setting}.